hyperlobic/FishNN/README.md

 This is a very basic neural network implementation written in F#.

-Utilizes [Math.NET] for matrix manipulation (https://github.com/mathnet/mathnet-numerics).
+Utilizes [Math.NET](https://github.com/mathnet/mathnet-numerics) for matrix manipulation.